 Hence, there is a great need to maintain and develop voluntary return programmes, such as the SuRRIA project, or other future projects in similar vein and with similar principles.
-The provision of astistance to returnees having to pope with a new situation in their country of origin (or host column) as an important aspect to be considered and may cover, in addition to financial assistance which the stilles to has single with socio-cultural reintegration in that country.
+The provision of assistance to returnees having to pope with a new situation in their country of origin (or host country) as an important aspect to be considered and may cover, in addition to financial assistance, which measures to assist with socio-cultural reintegration in that country.
 Only in this way is it possible to be certain that the return measures will be durable or sustainable.